by Amy Venzke February 05, 2018 6 min read

 The convertible Bugaboo Donkey2 hauls everything, including two kids.
-The all-terrain Bugaboo Buffalo is strong and rugged.
-The compact Bee5 is the smallest Bugaboo, zipping around the city.
+The compact Bee5 zips around the city.
 But what are the differences between the versatile Bugaboo Cameleon3 Plus and the clever Bugaboo Fox?

 The two strollers share a similar look, size and functionality, and both feature the quality and style Bugaboo is known for.

-The Cameleon remains Bugaboo's iconic stroller that pioneered the luxury stroller market 15 years ago.
-With the debut of the Bugaboo Fox, the Cameleon3 becomes a lower-priced option with fewer features.
+The Cameleon is Bugaboo's iconic stroller that pioneered the luxury stroller market 15 years ago.
+In Fall 2019, Bugaboo announced it was discontinuing the Cameleon and replacing it with the Bugaboo Lynx.

-With the exception of limited-edition colors, the Bugaboo Cameleon3 has two price points: $999 for the aluminum frame and $1,099 for the black frame.
+The Bugaboo Cameleon3 Plus starts at $999 for the aluminum frame and $1,099 for the black frame.

 While the black frame for the Bugaboo Fox also costs $100 more than the aluminum frame, the customization choices don't stop there.
 With the Fox, parents can also choose from one of three "style sets," consisting of fabrics, wheel caps and handlebar grips.
 As a result, the price for the Bugaboo Fox ranges from $1,199 to $1,336.